ducksouplab/experiment_templates/README.md

 ## Front-end

-Each times the JS sources in `_front/src` are modified, it's necessary to:
+Each time the JS sources in `_front/src` are modified, it's necessary to:

 ```
 make buildfront